-As described in Section 3.2.1, all chemicals stored on-site will be registered within a central database, accessible at any computer terminal on-site.
-All chemicals will be accompanied by the relevant Safety Data Sheet (SDS) as required by Work Health and Safety regulations.
-The central database will contain all SDS and a full inventory of chemicals held on-site.
+All chemicals stored on site will be accompanied by the relevant Safety Data Sheet (SDS) as required by Work Health and Safety regulations.

 The locations of all potential pollutants stored on-site are shown in Appendix 2.
-All potential pollutants are currently located within the MPO Construction Area.
 Additionally, a full inventory of potential pollutants, including maximum quantities, is provided in Appendix 3.
 The inventory within Appendix 3 will be updated progressively if additional pollutants are stored on-site.